playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 WSClient is a wrapper around the underlying AsyncHttpClient.
 It is useful for defining multiple clients with different profiles, or using a mock.

-You can define a WS client directly from code without having it injected by WS, and then use it implicitly with `WS.clientUrl()`.
-Note that you should always use `NingAsyncHttpClientConfigBuilder` when configuring your client, for secure TLS configuration:
+You can define a WS client directly from code without having it injected by WS, and then use it implicitly with `WS.clientUrl()`:

 @[implicit-client](code/ScalaWSSpec.scala)